zeezephyr/urbanism-guide/content/en/_index.md

     github_repo: 'https://github.com/zeezephyr/urbanism-guide'
     github_branch: 'dev'
 ---
-We are here for those who understand we are people and we do not end at the houses we live in nor the vehicles we occupy.
-For those who want neighbors and livable cities where going outside is pleasant, safe, healthy, and stimulating.
-Where people of all ages and abilities can have easy access to their local world.
+This guide is here for those who understand we are people and we do not end at the houses we live in nor the vehicles we occupy.
+It is for those who want neighbors and livable cities where going outside is pleasant, safe, healthy, and stimulating.

+We write this guide as advocacy so that people of any age, ethnicity, income, background, and physical ability can have easy access to their local world.
+Our desire is to transform our cities, neighborhoods, and towns into diverse and human-centered places that are inclusive of all people and allow them to thrive.

 > What is invariant is the aspiration to rediscover the lost human community, and this cannot take place through a reestablishment of the past, but only through new creation.
 >